Amougies Airfield

 Amougies Airfield (ICAO: EBAM) (aérodrome d'Amougies) is a small airfield just south of the Kluisberg, in Amougies, part of the Walloon municipality of Mont-de-l'Enclus, Hainaut, Belgium.

 As of 2010, it only hosts ULM operations.
 Visiting pilots should carefully respect noise abatement procedures.

+From 24 to 28 October 1969 the small village of Amougies nearby was the venue for the Festival Actuel.
+Billed as "60 Heures de Musique: 50 Francs", the concert featured such performers as Yes, Pink Floyd, Ten Years After, Caravan and Pretty Things, with headline act Frank Zappa.